Atomic Quantum Sensors for High-Frequency Gravitational Wave Searches

-The sensitivity estimates presented above are derived under the assumption that quantum-projection noise is the dominant limitation.
-In practice, however, technical noise sources overwhelm quantum noise many orders of magnitude earlier, and thus set the true experimental floor.
-For optical cavities, mirror-coating thermal noise, residual absorption, and mechanical vibrations broaden the linewidth and mask weak signals.
-In superconducting microwave cavities, magnetic-flux penetration and mechanical instabilities introduce additional dissipation and instability~\cite{Berlin:2023grv}.
-On the atomic side, laser phase and amplitude fluctuations, magnetic-field drifts, inhomogeneous broadening, atom-number uncertainty, and imperfect state preparation degrade coherence and signal contrast~\cite{Bringmann:2023gba, Kanno:2023whr}.
-Without suppressing such noise channels, the quoted shot-noise-limited sensitivities cannot be approached in practice.
+The sensitivity estimates assume quantum-projection noise as the dominant limitation.
+In practice, technical noise overwhelms quantum noise many orders of magnitude earlier, setting the true experimental floor.
+In optical cavities, mirror-coating thermal noise, residual absorption, and mechanical vibrations broaden the linewidth and mask weak signals.
+In superconducting microwave cavities, magnetic-flux penetration and mechanical instabilities add dissipation and instability~\cite{Berlin:2023grv}.
+On the atomic side, laser phase and amplitude fluctuations, magnetic-field drifts, inhomogeneous broadening, atom-number uncertainty, and imperfect state preparation degrade coherence and contrast~\cite{Bringmann:2023gba, Kanno:2023whr}.
+Without suppressing such noise channels, shot-noise-limited sensitivities cannot be reached.
 Moreover, thermal and amplifier noise must be included in any realistic estimate~\cite{Berlin:2023grv}.
-In the microwave regime, blackbody photon occupation already dominates at $\sim 10$\,GHz unless the system is cooled to sub-kelvin temperatures, while even the best available amplifiers only approach the quantum limit under highly optimized conditions.
-Identifying and mitigating the dominant noise mechanisms in each frequency band is crucial for prototype design.
+In the microwave regime, blackbody photon occupation already dominates at $\sim 10$\,GHz unless the system cooled to sub-kelvin temperatures, while even the best amplifiers only approach the quantum limit under highly optimized conditions.
+Identifying and mitigating dominant noise mechanisms in each frequency band is crucial for prototype design.
 For EM conversion in a background field on resonance, the limiting strain scales with the EM energy $U$ stored in the cavity and the resonant $Q$ factor as $h_{\rm min} \propto U^{-1/2}Q^{-3/4}$~\cite{TitoDAgnolo:2024res}.
 The GW--EM transduction we propose is governed by the same physical setup, namely the magnetic field, geometry, bandwidth, and resonant enhancement.
 The additional improvement in Eqs.~\eqref{eq:Sh_Ryd_methods} and \eqref{eq:Sh_Raman_methods} comes from the atomic readout layer through collective shot-noise scaling with $N$ and $\tau$, not from the magnetic conversion stage alone, since the signal field is mapped into an atomic observable whose readout sensitivity improves with atom number, interrogation time and, possibly, additional squeezing.
 For this reason, the optimistic curves should be interpreted as cavity--atomic readout benchmarks rather than limits for direct EM power detection.